 (6) Telephone conversations.
-Telephone conversations, by evidence that a call was made to the number assigned at the time by the telephone company to a particular person or business, if (A) in the case of a person, circumstances, including self-identification, show the person answering to be the one called, or (B) in the case of a business, the call was made to a place of business and the conversation related to business reasonably transacted over the telephone.
-(6) Evidence About a Phone Conversation.
-For a phone conversation, evidence that a call was made to the number assigned at the time to: (A) a particular person, if circumstances, including self-identification, show that the person answering was the one called; or (B) a particular business, if the call was made to a business and the call related to business reasonably transacted over the phone.
+Telephone conversations, by evidence that a call was made to the number assigned at the time by the telephone company to a particular person or business, if (A) in the case of a person, circumstances, including self- identification, show the person answering to be the one called, or (B) in the case of a business, the call was made to a place of business and the conversation related to business reasonably transacted over the telephone.
+(6) Evidence About a Telephone Conversation.
+For a telephone conversation, evidence that call was made to the number assigned at the time to: (A) a particular person, if circumstances, including self-identification, show that the person answering was the one called; or (B) a particular business, if the call was made to a business and the call relate to business reasonably transacted ove the telephone.
 (7) Public records or reports.
 Evidence that a writing authorized by law to be recorded or filed and in fact recorded or filed in a public office, or a purported public record, report, statement, or data compilation, in any form, is from the public office where items of this nature are kept.
 (7) Evidence About Public Records.
-Evidence that: (A) a record is from the public office where items of this kind are kept; or (B) a document was lawfully recorded or filed in a public office.
+Evidence that: (A) a document was recorded or filed in a public office as authorized by law; or (B) a purported public record or statemen is from the office where items of this kind are kept.
 (8) Ancient documents or data compilation.
 Evidence that a document or data compilation, in any form, (A) is in such condition as to create no suspicion concerning its authenticity, (B) was in a place where it, if authentic, would likely be, and (C) has been in existence 20 years or more at the time it is offered.
 (8) Evidence About Ancient Documents or Data Compilations.
 For a document or data compilation, evidence that it: (A) is in a condition that creates no suspicion about its authenticity; (B) was in a place where, if authentic, it would likely be; and (C) is at least 20 years old when offered.
 (9) Process or system.
 Evidence describing a process or system used to produce a result and showing that the process or system produces an accurate result.
 (9) Evidence About a Process or System.
 Evidence describing a process or system and showing that it produces an accurate result.
 (10) Methods provided by statute or rule.
 Any method of authentication or identification provided by Act of Congress or by other rules prescribed by the Supreme Court pursuant to statutory authority.
 (10) Methods Provided by a Statute or Rule.
 Any method of authentication or identification allowed by a federal statute or a rule prescribed by the Supreme Court.